Sinisig/nusion-collection/README.md

-# Nusion
+# Nusion Project
-A work-in-progress general-purpose game modding library and ecosystem.
+A work-in-progress general-purpose game modding ecosystem.

 ### Project Layout
 Each submodule has their own readme.
 For more information, read their individual readme and generated cargo documentation.